Kappowicz/LinuxScreenshotShow/README.md

 To use this script, just modify the `SCREENSHOT_PATH` in the script to your preferred location.
 You can also add this script to your keyboard shortcuts for quick access.
 I've set it to Win+Shift+S, similar to the shortcut in Windows.

+Known Issues:
+Don't close the default image viewer before you paste the image, or it will just paste text of disk localization.